Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 --

-At any given moment, a processor only does one of a few different types of things.
+A processor can...

 --

-- jump to a particular location in memory
+- ...jump to a particular location in memory

 --

-- read a number from RAM
+- ...read a number from Random-Access Memory (RAM)

 --

-- save a number to RAM
+- ...save a number to RAM

 --

-- add two numbers together
+- ...add two numbers together

 --

-- compare two numbers to see which is larger
+- ...compare two numbers to see which is larger

 --

-- send a number to a particular device (e.g. a monitor)
+- ...send a number to a particular device (e.g., a monitor)

 --

-- receive a number from a particular device (e.g. a keyboard)
+- ...receive a number from a particular device (e.g., a keyboard)

 --

-Ultimately, every statement in a computer program must be reduced to a sequence of these processor actions.
+Note: **Every** statement in a computer program is reduced to a sequence of these processor actions!

 ---